 3. Convert and format your eBook

 Formatting simply means establishing the font for your text, fitting the pages for your eBook, and placing images inside or outside the book.
 When it comes to all formatting needs, I recommend Canva for this task.
 This platform provides a free eBook template already established for you to design the front and back pages of your eBook (and you can even put your entire eBook into pages on Canva while you’re formatting for an even easier process).
+Canva pricing is also pretty decent if you’re in need of a team set up for design reviews.
 You can also use Createspace.com for formatting and direct selling on Amazon.com.
 It’ll automatically link your book to Kindle and fulfill any orders for paperback if you’d like.

 4. Monetize your eBook

 The biggest benefit for any BAUCE woman is that eBook sales are passive income, and if your stuff is good, you can always benefit from it.
 You write the book, publish it, and after its placed on the platform of your choice, it can generate repeat checks into your bank account over time.
 As long as there’s a market, you can monetize.
+You can use this guide to sell your ebook and learn brilliant ways to monetize your eBook.
 The real trick is getting smart on how you can market your eBook to garner sales.
 When you are “self-publishing” or using your own cash money to get the word out, you’ll want to create sales funnels that get you a high-level of traffic and qualified conversion (people that buy your book because they are your spot-on target audience).

 One smart way to do this is by leveraging as many speaking opportunities to showcase your expertise as a lead-in for why people should buy your book.
 See if you can get an interview with a podcast or radio station.
 You should also pitch yourself for local panel talks within your industry to promote your brand and book.
 Not a people person?
 You can always utilize Facebook ads, your own blog, Pinterest, and other advertising methods to create a buzz around your book to create sales.
 You can sell your eBook directly from your website or through third-parties like Amazon.